Co-Star Headshots vs. Guest Star Headshots: What Are We Actually Targeting?

 A blazer over a soft sweater might move us toward professor or someone with authority who doesn’t live in a boardroom.

 A dress with a jacket might feel polished and professional.
-Take the jacket off, change the expression, and now we might be somewhere more personal, more complicated, or more emotionally available.
+Take the jacket off, change the expression, and now we might be somewhere else.

 These are small shifts, but they matter.